sohamde/entitativity/README.md

 -------------------------------------------------------------------

-Typically, each particular setting of mobility probability and graph initialization will be run for multiple runs (say for run numbers from 1 to 100).
+Typically, each particular setting of mobility probability and graph initialization will be run multiple times (say for run numbers from 1 to 100).
 To average the values over these 100 runs, use the following:

 	python aggregate_runs.py

 It will take all the runs of each type of output file, and output an extra results file containing the average of the values at each step.
 Taking in files like *{file_name}\_{run_number}.txt*, it outputs a single file *{file_name}\_avg.txt* which averages the values over all the different runs.

-The total number of runs, range of mobility and graph initialization parameters can be set inside the file.
-The path to the results folder also has to be set appropriately inside the python file.
+The total number of runs, range of mobility and graph initialization parameters can be set inside *aggregate_runs.py*.
+The path to the results folder also has to be set appropriately inside *aggregate_runs.py*.

 -------------------------------------------------------------------